Study of phase transition of Potts model with Domain Adversarial Neural Network: Method

 The process of our DANN algorithm is shown in Fig.~\ref{fig:DANNtk}, which mainly consists of three parts: feature extractor, label predictor and domain classifier.
 The input variable $\mathbf{x}$ is divided into two distribution of groups: the source domain $\mathcal{S}=\{(x_s, y_s)\}$ with labeled data $x_s$ and its label $y_s$, and the target domain $\mathcal{T}=\{ x_t \}$ with unlabeled data $x_t$, where $\mathbf{x}=\{x_s\}\cup \{x_t\}$.
 The core idea is using the adversarial domain adaptation to achieve the same distribution of data in the source domain $\mathcal{S}$ and target domain $\mathcal{T}$, and predict the corresponding labels for unlabeled data $x_t$~\cite{ben2006analysis,farahani2021brief}.

 In the process of training DANN, the first step is to feed the dataset $\mathcal{S}\cup\mathcal{T}$ to feature extractor $G_f(\mathbf{x},\theta _f)$, for mapping to a high-dimensional feature vector $\mathbf{f}= G_f(\mathbf{x}, \theta _f)$ with parameter $\theta _f$.
-The feature extractor $G_f(\mathbf{x}, \theta _f)$ is the structure of a convolutional neural network (CNN) connected with a fully connected network (FCN) layer, as shown in the largest blue box in Fig.~\ref{fig:DANNtk}.
+The feature extractor $G_f(\mathbf{x}, \theta _f)$ has the structure of a convolutional neural network (CNN), connected with a fully connected network (FCN) layer, as shown in the largest blue box in Fig.~\ref{fig:DANNtk}.
 The input configurations $x\in\{x_s\}\cup\{x_t\}$ as images of size $L\times L$ are scaled by a kernel of size $3\times L$ and convoluted into $16$ filters forming feature maps, which grabs the locations and strength of detected features.
 Then a max-pooling layer is set to reduce the size of those feature maps to $L/2\times16$.
 With a flattening process, they become a set of distribution in $[ 0,1]$ through the sigmoid activation function.
 After that, we put the data into a fully connected layer with $500$ neurons to combine the features with a wider variety of attributes.
-Through an additional process combined with a batch normalization, a dropout (with rate $0.8$) for solving overfitting problems and a hard sigmoid map for faster and more stable results, at last we can get the feature vectors $\mathbf{f}$.
+Through an additional process combined with a batch normalization, a dropout (with rate $0.8$) is applied to avoid overfitting problems together with a hard sigmoid map for faster and more stable results, at last we can get the feature vectors $\mathbf{f}$.

-Next, the feature vectors $\mathbf{f}$ are fed into the label predictor $G_y (\mathbf{f}, \theta _y)$ and domain classifier $G_d (\mathbf{f}, \theta _d)$ with parameters $\theta _y$ and $\theta _d$.
-The label predictor $G_y (\mathbf{f}, \theta _y)$ consists of $2$ neurons with a batch normalization and the softmax activation function, and the output is a two-dimensional vector whose two elements denote the probabilities of the configurations belonging to category ``0" and category ``1", respectively.
+Next, the feature vectors, $\mathbf{f}$ are fed into the label predictor, $G_y (\mathbf{f}, \theta _y)$ and domain classifier, $G_d (\mathbf{f}, \theta _d)$ with parameters $\theta _y$ and $\theta _d$.
+The label predictor $G_y (\mathbf{f}, \theta _y)$ consists of $2$ neurons with a batch normalization and the softmax activation function, and the output is a two-dimensional vector whose two elements denote the probabilities of the configurations belonging to category ``0" (ordered) and category ``1" (disordered), respectively.
 The softmax activator is to ensure the sum of elements of the vector is always $1$.
 The domain classifier $G_d (\mathbf{f}, \theta _d)$ has a structure of $1$ neuron with a batch normalization and hard sigmoid activation function, and outputs the corresponding labels $d$ by identifying whether the feature vector $\mathbf{f}$ is from the source domain (for labeled data $d=0$) or the target domain (for unlabeled data $d=1$).